 The teaching staff at Seaford Park Primary School use a Professional Learning Communities approach to curriculum planning and design.
 This involves the teachers working in teams to analyse the student data, engaging in professional learning based on evidence and researching best practice.
 The teams meet weekly to share their practice, discuss student progress and plan specific targets for the week ahead.

-Both the Junior and Senior PLCs meet every Wednesday while the students are at their specialist classes.
-The focus over the past 2 years has been on the Big Ideas in Mathematics and we have completed an inquiry and improvement cycle on Trusting the Count, Place Value, Additive Thinking and Multiplicative Thinking.
+The focus of our Junior, Middle and Senior PLC over the past 3 years has been on Di Siemon's Big Ideas in Mathematics and we have completed an inquiry and improvement cycle on Trusting the Count, Place Value, Additive Thinking and Multiplicative Thinking.

-The success of our work in 2021 and 2022 led to our student outcomes increasing significantly.
+The success of our work has led to our student outcomes increasing significantly.
 In recognition of this work, our school has begun to have an influence over other schools in the state.
 This influence has taken the form of online and in-person presentations at conferences and forums and visits by other schools to observe and learn from our practice.

-For more information on Professional Learning Communities, please visit the Department of Education and Training's website.
+For more information on Professional Learning Communities, please visit the Department of Education's website.